ebursztein/pydirectus/README.md

 ### Full ORM support for database query

 `Pydirectus` allows you to quickly build search query in a pythonic ORM way.
-The ORM supporting editors autocompletion and advance typing
+The ORM supporting editors autocompletion and advanced typing.

 ```python
 qry = clt.query(['title', 'url'])